bsolomon1124/misc/HTMLGuide.md

 HTML tags are not case sensitive: `<P>` means the same as `<p>`.
 Lowercase is generally preferred and more widely used.

 ### Paragraph versus break
+The difference between `<br>` and `<p>` is that "br" breaks a line without altering the semantic structure of the page, whereas "p" sections the page into paragraphs.

 ## Attributes